Fossj117/fossj117.github.io/_posts/2022-08-22-bereal-panopticism-polemic.md

 This arrangement, of course, is a benefit to the PLATFORM who profits from ACCURACY and is indifferent to AUTHENTICITY, and yet still is harmful to the USER who truly seeks AUTHENTICITY and FREEDOM

 </blockquote>

+## Footnotes

+[^1]: The panopticon metaphor also dovetails with many other metaphors of vision and seeing that are commonly deployed in critical discussions of social media -- e.g. "surveillance" capitalism.